Arina29/Event-Driven-Programming-Labs/PPE#lab1/README.md

 ![alt text](result2.png "result2")

 #### Conclusion
-In this laboratory work, I gained the basic knowledge how to make a windows application and how to handle the basic elements such as MessageBoxes, Button, Texts, Text Entries, I learned how the messages are processed how we can add some new functionalities to our application using WM_COMMAND, WM_PAINT and other standart messages and how the bitmap images can be processed.
+In this laboratory work, I gained the basic knowledge how to make a windows application and how to handle the basic elements such as MessageBoxes, buttons, texts, text entries, I learned how the messages are processed how we can add some new functionalities to our application using WM_COMMAND, WM_PAINT and other standart messages and how the bitmap images can be processed.